guysherman/pg.nvim/README.md

 }
 ```

-When you runn the command `:PGConnectBuffer` the plugin will scan the connection
+When you run the command `:PGConnectBuffer` the plugin will scan the connection
 directory and list the connections you have stored there.
 Use `j/k` to navigate
 the list, and use `Enter` to select an item.